 Each proposed IEEE 802 LMSC standard shall provide evidence of economic feasibility.
 Demonstrate, as far as can reasonably be estimated, the economic feasibility of the proposed project for its intended applications.
 Among the areas that may be addressed in the cost for performance analysis are the following:

-Balanced costs (infrastructure versus attached stations).
+Balanced costs

-The proposed modifications do not add significant cost
+The proposed enhancements do not add significant cost.

 Known cost factors.

-The standard is built on 802.15.6 BAN base stations and remote medical devices at reasonable cost.
+The standard is built on 802.15.6 UWB technology and hybrid contention-free and contention access MAC protocols known to be obtained at reasonable cost.

 Consideration of installation costs.